ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_13_Lab6_Ex2_Implement_WIP.md

 In this lesson you will create a WIP policy and assign it to the WIP Users group that you created in an earlier lab.

-1. Switch to the Client 1 VM (LON-CL1).
-You should still be logged into your Client 1 VM as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Holly Dickson.**
+1. Switch to LON-CL1, where you should still be logged in as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson.**

 2. In **Microsoft Edge**, if you have the Azure portal open in a tab, then select it now; otherwise, enter **https://portal.azure.com/** and, if necessary, sign in as **holly@M365xZZZZZZ.onmicrosoft.com.**